 A weaker version of the first series.

 The show is about a group of kids that are given the power to become digimon.
 With great power come great failures and nothing is better that the losing streak this group goes on.
-At every battle they are hailed as "saviors" and "heroes", but no matter how hard they fight everyone they know and love or literally just met in digital world dies and they do nothing but flounder around and get "stronger" by simply taking more power and not actually learning how to use it.
+At every battle they are hailed as "saviors" and "heroes", but no matter how hard they fight everyone they know and love or literally just met in the digital world dies and they do nothing but flounder around and get "stronger" by simply taking more power and not actually learning how to use it.
 In the end the entire world is destroyed and by some fluke chance they manage to put everything back to normal, because the creators realized that their main characters are nothing but children in animal costumes.

 It's Ok.
 It's that there's so much to explain in this beautiful backround.
 The characters are pretty interesting, their spirits are awesome, their personalities follow each other's differences.
 But it's just dissapointing to see Takuya and Koji getting all the glory while the others act useless and get owed.
 And for the comic relief It may be funny for matured people like me, but far to inappropriate for a saturday morning show it's always a slap gag/peeping in the locker room gag that would get the children more trouble.
 So I recommend to stay with fanfiction couples on Google Images and Deviantart that would make it this Digimon season better.

 As Digimon Frontier being the fourth instalment of the digimon franchise, I would have to presonally place it as my favorite of the franchise.
 Alot of you are wondering why I choose this season over the first.
 And I shall explain why I do perfer it over the rest.